-At the date of this Interim MD&A, the Canadian federal government, the provincial government of Ontario and the government of Australia have not introduced measures that have directly impeded the operational activities of Mega.
+At the date of this Interim MD&A, none of the Canadian federal government, the provincial government of Ontario, nor any governmental authorities in Australia have introduced measures that have directly impeded the operational activities of Mega.
 Although the values of its investments have materially declined over the period, they currently remain at levels well in excess of the Company's existing near-term capital requirements, should Mega choose or be required to sell any to fund operations, and management believes the business will continue and, accordingly, the current situation has not impacted management's going concern assumption.
 However, it is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of Mega in future periods.